arvindsri84/metallica/README.md

 # Metallica

-A sample fullstack application build in Java 8, SpringBoot and Anugular
+A sample fullstack application build in Java 8, SpringBoot and Angular

 ## Steps for Setting up the application locally -